A Mediator’s Guide to Post-Election Conversations: 5 Steps to Navigating Political Discourse

 Agree to disagree – Something like 99% of all private disputes get resolved through some formal/informal resolution settlement discussion.
 Based on my personal experience, this number is spot on.
 People do not want to exist in a conflicted state.
 They want homeostasis.
 It’s biology.
 That is why disputes have such a high rate of negotiated settlement.
 Not because the deal is too good to pass up, but instead, the conflict is too difficult to litigate (either literally or figuratively).
 So, when I find face-to-face with a potential impasse during mediation, I remind the parties that, based on my experience, the most beneficial aspect of a negotiated resolution is the ability to walk away and leave the conflict behind.

 During my time as a conflict resolution professional, I have never had an individual come back to me and express regret that they walked away from the conflict.
-However, almost every one of the parties involved in mediated resolution expresses their gratitude for my role in helping them put the conflict behind them (regardless of whether they were on the winning or losing end of the settlement).
+However, almost every one of the parties involved in the mediated resolution expressed their gratitude for my role in helping them put the conflict behind them (regardless of whether they were on the winning or losing end of the settlement).
 So, when you find yourself in a conversation where immovable opinion meets an irresistible position, do yourself a favor and simply agree to disagree.
 Ending the conversation and cutting your losses is much less burdensome than carrying around the emotional baggage of conflict for days/weeks in the hopes of scoring a potential win.

 That’s it.
 Five simple steps to navigating the post-election malaise.
 Of course, if that doesn’t do the trick, one-way plane tickets to Panama are going for like $50 a piece.

-Good luck America.
+Good luck, America.
 You got this.